tabreturn/tabreturn.github.io/_posts/2020-12-20-interactive_animation_with_svg_and_gsap.md

     ...
 ```

-If you resize the browser window, Figure 1 will scale proportionately; this means that the coordinate space scales with the image.
+If you resize the browser window, the contents in Figure 1 will scale proportionately; this means that the coordinate space scales with the image.
 There are SVG attributes to control how your SVG graphics respond to resizing.
-If you're using a vector graphics editor to create SVGs, you can set those parameters using the appropriate export options (which actually control the `viewBox` and [`preserveAspectRatio`](https://developer.mozilla.org/en-US/docs/Web/SVG/Attribute/preserveAspectRatio)).
+If you're using a vector graphics editor to create SVGs, you can set those parameters using the appropriate export options (which actually control the `viewBox` and [`preserveAspectRatio`](https://developer.mozilla.org/en-US/docs/Web/SVG/Attribute/preserveAspectRatio) attributes).

-Next, you'll draw the espresso machine using different SVG shapes, with varied strokes and fills.
+Next, you'll draw the espresso machine using different SVG shapes with varied strokes and fills.

 ### Drawing a Rectangle ###

 The [`<rect>`](https://developer.mozilla.org/en-US/docs/Web/SVG/Element/rect) tag draws a rectangle.
 In addition to the attributes for setting the x, y, width, and height values, there are `rx` and `ry` attributes for making the corners round.
-For this first rectangle, however, we'll draw a square with sharp corners.
+For this first rectangle, however, you'll draw sharp corners.

 Add the following line to the `<svg>` section of your document---beneath the line the reads: `<!-- SVG code goes here -->`